Categories

 Forget it, Abe, it's Willowbrook

 Abe Applebaum (Adam Brody) was, at twelve, the pride of sleepy Willowbrook: key to the city, a wall of solved cases, free ice cream for life from the local soda shop.
 Then his friend Gracie Gulliver, the mayor’s daughter, vanished on her walk home.
 Abe couldn’t crack his biggest case, and he never grew up, stuck indefinitely in a stasis, reeling from his big failure.
 Now he’s thirty-two, working the same kid-detective shingle with a entirely disinterested receptionist (Sarah Sutherland) and a case of alcoholism.
 He drinks his way through dinky cases about missing cats and whether a local dad is secretly gay (answer: “a little bit”).
-Then a dame, high schooler Caroline (Sophie Nélisse), walks in with a real one: her boyfriend, Patrick Chang, stabbed seventeen times, and Abe has to find out what he’s actually made of.
+Then a dame, high schooler Caroline (Sophie Nélisse), walks in with a real one: her boyfriend, Patrick Chang, was stabbed seventeen times, and Abe has to find out what he’s actually made of as he figures out who killed the kid.

-What lifts this past its SNL joke premise is the screenwriting, the best thing here by a mile.
-Evan Morgan, in his feature debut as writer-director, builds a mystery of almost showoff-y precision: throwaway gags circle back as plot points or payoffs, images rhyme across the runtime, and clues you’d forgotten were in plain sight all along.
-I watched it twice just to clock the machinery.
-(The dialogue itself is a bit more up-and-down; funny in bursts, occasionally just functional; but the story never wobbles.)
+What lifts this past its SNL joke premise is the screenwriting, the best thing here by a mile other than Brody’s performance.
+Evan Morgan, in his feature debut as writer-director, builds a mystery of almost showoffy precision: throwaway gags circle back as plot points or payoffs, images rhyme across the runtime, and clues you’d forgotten were in plain sight all along.
+I watched it twice just to revel in its machinery.

 It’s also a bleak comedy that is funny exactly as often as it wants to be.
-The humor is bone-dry rather than zany — wry deliveries and background jokes, not punchlines — and the best bits are runners that compound: the day of the week he can never get right (he’s a drunk; time stopped for him), the closet he hides in whenever he’s casing someone, a stakeout that detours into watching a suspect plays Pong for an hour.
-The ice-cream-for-life reward gets cashed at a counter from a guy who eyes Abe with the exact disdain the arrangement deserves.
-The latter is the whole movie in one image: a grown man redeeming a child’s trophy, and the sadness within.
+The humor is bone-dry rather than zany — wry deliveries and background jokes rather than memorable punchlines — and the best bits are runners that compound: the day of the week he can never get right (he’s a drunk; time stopped for him), the closet he hides in whenever he’s casing someone, a stakeout that repeatedly detours into watching a suspect plays Pong.
+The ice-cream-for-life reward gets cashed daily at a counter from a guy who eyes Abe with disdain.
+The latter is the whole movie in one image: a grown man redeeming a child’s trophy, and the sadness within that scenario.

 The case grows nastier as it builds, darkening by degrees until it lands somewhere genuinely devastating, closer to Chinatown than to anything Encyclopedia Brown prepared Abe for.
-Morgan has the nerve to stab you, twist the knife, then twist again, taking you all the way down.
-Where the film hits its ceiling is the direction: it’s clean and professional for the budget but definite low-budget indie material, never finding an image as singular as its script.
+Morgan stabs you, twists the knife, then twists again in a searing, terrific finale.
+Where the film hits its ceiling is the direction: it’s clean and professional for the budget but definite low-budget indie material, never finding images as well-designed as its writing.
 Its closest kin is Rian Johnson’s Brick, another high school-adjacent neo-noir that gets darker across its runtime.
 Brick built a whole language and a gutting visual schema; The Kid Detective doesn’t quite reach that level.

-Brody is why all of it sticks: the best use of him since The O.C., maybe ever, because Abe demands every register he’s got: wit, self-pity, wounded pride, bone-deep loserdom, plus a seam of pathos he hides until the closing moments.
-If anything, he’s pitched a hair too prickly, but I think that’s better than making him too soft.
+Brody carries the movie: It’s the best use of him since The O.C., maybe ever, because Abe demands every register he’s got: wit, self-pity, wounded pride, bone-deep loserdom, some heroism, plus a seam of pathos he hides until the closing moments.
+If anything, he’s pitched a hair too prickly and mean, but I think that’s better than making him too soft.
 Nélisse makes a lovely foil as an anti-femme fatale, her Caroline locked in perpetual wide-eyed gawking, and the film mines good comedy from the role reversal of a teenager chauffeuring, feeding, and parenting the dazed thirty-two-year-old who’s meant to be the grown-up.

 The film ends on a freeze-frame of the title, at which point “The Kid” of the title takes on a layered and much sadder meaning.
-The film hands its broken hero an ostensibly happy comeback and lets you feel its hollowness; he’s famous again and still a kid at heart, frozen at the age of his worst day.
-Nancy Sinatra’s “Sugar Town” plays us out the way it played us in, the loop closing on a man who never escaped it.
-Which brings me back to Adam Brody.
-This is a film about wasted potential made by people at the very top of theirs — the rare case where the kid the world moved past finally gets his showcase.
+The film hands its broken hero an ostensibly happy comeback and lets you feel its hollowness; he’s famous again but still a kid at heart, frozen at the age of his worst day, when his friend vanished.
+Various other figures have frozen in time, too.
+Willowbrook as a town has.
+Nancy Sinatra’s “Sugar Town” plays us out the way it played us in, the loop closing on a man who never escaped or grow up.
+Which brings me back to Adam Brody: This is a film about wasted potential starring someone trying to make the most of his own — the rare case where the kid the world moved past finally gets his showcase and makes it work.
 We got robbed of the big Brody career.
 At least we got this.

 Is It Good?